jacksonh1/pairk/docs/user_guide.rst

 The inputs are:

-* ``full_length_dict_in``: a dictionary of full-length sequences, where the keys are the sequence ids and the values are the sequences.
+* ``full_length_sequence_dict``: a dictionary of full-length sequences, where the keys are the sequence ids and the values are the sequences.
 This is used to generate the embeddings.
 * ``idr_position_map``: a dictionary where the keys are the full-length sequence ids and the values are the start and end positions of the IDR in the full-length sequence (using python indexing).
 This is used to slice out the IDR embeddings/sequences from the full-length embeddings/sequences.
 * ``query_id``: a query sequence id (the sequence to split into k-mers and align with the homologs).
-This id should be present in ``idr_position_map`` and ``full_length_dict_in``.
+This id should be present in ``idr_position_map`` and ``full_length_sequence_dict``.
 * ``k`` - the length of the k-mers
 * ``mod`` - a ``pairk.ESM_Model`` object.
 This is the ESM2 model used to generate the embeddings.
 The code for the ESM2 embeddings is adapted from the kibby conservation tool [link](https://github.com/esbgkannan/kibby) DOI: 10.1093/bib/bbac599
 * ``device`` - whether to use cuda or your cpu for pytorch, should be either "cpu" or "cuda". (default is "cuda").
 If "cuda" fails, it will default to "cpu".
 This argument is passed to the ``pairk.ESM_Model.encode`` method

-Full length sequences (``full_length_dict_in``) are required to generate the embeddings because each embedding is dependent upon the neighboring residues.
+Full length sequences (``full_length_sequence_dict``) are required to generate the embeddings because each embedding is dependent upon the neighboring residues.
 The embeddings for just an IDR are different than the embeddings for a full length sequences.
 Thus, the full length embeddings are gathered first, and then the IDR embeddings are sliced out for the k-mer alignment.

 The ``idr_position_map`` is used to slice out the IDR embeddings, and there must be IDR positions for each sequence in the input sequence set.